Ligand Pharmaceuticals Incorporated (LGND) and Cerus Corporation (NASDAQ:CERS) Contrasting side by side | New Business Observer

 Profitability

-Table 2 shows Ligand Pharmaceuticals Incorporated and Cerus Corporation’s return on equity, return on assets and net margins.
+Table 2 has Ligand Pharmaceuticals Incorporated and Cerus Corporation’s return on assets, net margins and return on equity.

 |Net Margins